 - Chronic health conditions: Several chronic diseases have been linked with a loss of muscle mass and strength.
-Few of these are: cognitive impairment, mood disturbances, diabetes, end-stage renal disease, end stage liver disease and several malignancies.
+A few of these are cognitive impairment, mood disturbances, diabetes, end-stage renal disease, end-stage liver disease, and several malignancies.

 Note that even without risk factors, sarcopenia is pretty much inevitable if you live long enough.

 Sarcopenia does more than make your beach body less buff.
 If you have the misfortune of visiting loved ones in a nursing home, see how many people you spot with these complications.